Graduate Training Programs in Clinical Investigation

 The Graduate Training Programs in Clinical Investigation (GTPCI) are the first of their kind.

-A joint venture between the Johns Hopkins Bloomberg School of Public Health (BSPH) and the Johns Hopkins School of Medicine (SOM), GTPCI trains clinicians to be more effective clinical scientists.
+A joint venture between the Johns Hopkins Bloomberg School of Public Health (BSPH) and the Johns Hopkins School of Medicine (SOM), GTPCI trains clinicians to become clinical scientists.

-Our graduates pursue careers in academia, and as independent clinical investigators at pharmaceutical firms and federal regulatory agencies.
+Our graduates pursue careers in academia, and as independent clinical investigators at pharmaceutical firms, federal research, public health, and regulatory agencies.

 Doctor of Philosophy